ThinhVu/nginx-config/README.md

 ## Simple proxy server
-Suppose you're running the app and listening on port 6000.
+Suppose you're running the app in your VPS and listening on port 6000.
+ATM, you can access to the app at http://{vps-ip-address}:6000

+But everyone love visit the web via domain name rather than IP address & port.
+So we need to add a Nginx config to resolve domain name & forward the request to your app.

+For example: I created a domain name "tvux.me" and pointing it to my VPS server (A record).

-Create a config file, using domain name for naming is recommended `sudo vi /etc/nginx/sites-enabled/tvux.me`
+In VPS, create a Nginx configuration file, using domain name for naming is recommended `sudo vi /etc/nginx/sites-enabled/tvux.me`

 **/etc/nginx/sites-enabled/tvux.me**